theory-amsterdam/website-theory-amsterdam/content/authors/fokkink/_index.md

 highlight_name: false
 ---

+I head the Theoretical Computer Science group at the Vrije Universiteit Amsterdam.
+One day per week I'm at Eindhoven University of Technology, as Professor of Model-Based System Engineering in the Control Systems Technology Group in the Faculty of Mechanical Engineering.

 My research focus is on the formal design and analysis of distributed systems, broadly construed.
-I am the author of three textbooks on process algebra, formal verification of distributed systems, and distributed algorithms.
+I am the author of three textbooks, on process algebra, formal verification of distributed systems, and distributed algorithms.

-One day per week I'm at Eindhoven University of Technology, as Professor of Model-Based System Engineering in the Control Systems Technology Group in the Faculty of Mechanical Engineering.